 The layers of clear cells that form the cornea can spread to fill in a shallow scratch over about 24 hours and they usually heal quickly.
 (Your eye will usually need to be padded shut for this to happen, so that healing is undisturbed.)

 Inflammation of the cornea is called keratitis.
 Infective keratitis may be caused by various organisms including bacteria and viruses, the latter being the most common cause.
 The cold sore virus and the chickenpox/shingles virus are common culprits.
 Bacteria usually only infect the cornea once the surface is damaged, such as following corneal abrasion or prolonged contact lens wear.
-See also separate leaflets called Shingles (Herpes Zoster) and Herpes Simplex Eye Infection.
-Conditions which reduce immunity also increase the risk of infective keratitis; this includes HIV/AIDs, immunosuppressive medication and some inflammatory autoimmune diseases.
+See also the separate leaflets called Shingles (Herpes Zoster) and Eye Infection (Herpes Simplex).
+Conditions which reduce immunity also increase the risk of infective keratitis; this includes HIV/AIDS, immunosuppressive medication and some inflammatory autoimmune diseases.

 Corneal infections can temporarily reduce visual clarity.
 In some cases they can thin the cornea or lead to corneal scarring.
 Generally speaking, the deeper the corneal infection, the more severe the symptoms and complications.